 Crocodile, Brooklyn burgers and a gluten-free ale

-Neighbouring Pumpyard Bar where the brewery is based, also scored a new chef in March 2020 with Brooklyn born Shaun Breen lending a properly American twist to the menu – in time for said menu to transition to takeaway only during the Covid lockdown.
+Neighbouring Pumpyard Bar where the brewery is based, scored a new chef in March 2020 with Brooklyn born Shaun Breen lending a properly American twist to the menu – in time for said menu to transition to takeaway only during the Covid lockdown.
 “That was a team-bonding and humbling time,” says general manager Torsten Werner.

 “But the local community was extremely supportive which got us through a terrible period.”
-By year’s end, Pumpyard and Dovetails were firing again on all cylinders and in December, head brewer Ken Friend launched a stellar Single Hop Pale Ale that happens to be gluten free and has been incredibly well received.
+By year’s end, Pumpyard were firing again on all cylinders and in December, head brewer Ken Friend launched a stellar Single Hop Pale Ale that happens to be gluten free and has been incredibly well received.